dcrapis/oceandao-wiki/Funding-Round-1.md

 - You can only vote with the OCEAN tokens in your wallet.
 You will be unable to vote with OCEAN that is deposited as liquidity in Ocean Market, Bancor, or otherwise.
 It is your choice if you would like to remove liquidity, vote, and re-add the liquidity back later.
   - Risks come with removing liquidity (impermanent loss etc), which you must manage.
 In the future, we aim to support voting without needing to remove liquidity (e.g. vote with BPTs).

+# Grant: Details

+**Grant Recipients: **

+**In Funding Round 1, each winning project will receive 10,000 OCEAN** from OceanDAO.
+There will be **5 winners**: the top 5 highest voted proposals (additionally, to receive a grant you must also receive greater than 1% of the vote).

+Funds will be disbursed to the grantees within 24 hours after voting ends.

+Funds for OceanDAO currently come from Ocean Protocol Foundation (OPF).

+**Non-Grant Recipients:**

+If you were not selected for a grant in this Funding Round, we highly encourage you to continue to stay involved in the Ocean community.
+You are appreciated!
+There are future OceanDAO funding rounds on the first of every month starting in February 2021, and other opportunities to receive funding.